Ashbury History, Family Crest & Coats of Arms

 "The manor [of Ashburnham in Sussex], with the exception only of a few years, has been from a time anterior to the Conquest in the continued possession of the noble family of Ashburnham, whose mansion-house here is beautifully situated, and surrounded by a fine park.
 The church, situated behind Ashburnham House, is a neat cruciform edifice in the decorated English style, with a tower; the south transept contains a gallery for the family, and in the north are handsome monuments to William and John Ashburnham, and their wives."

-Important Dates for the Ashbury family
+Early History of the Ashbury family

 This web page shows only a small excerpt of our Ashbury research.
 Another 94 words (7 lines of text) covering the years 1066, 1842, 1603, 1671, 1639, 1604, 1679, 1628, 1697, 1660, 1679, 1685, 1689, 1638, 1720, 1638, 1659 and 1682 are included under the topic Early Ashbury History in all our PDF Extended History products and printed products wherever possible.